demisheva/Q.D.Agro/README.md

 # Q.D.Agro
 <p>Responsive Design</p>
-<p>GitHub Pages <a href="">Q.D.Agro</a></p>
+<p>GitHub Pages <a href="https://demisheva.github.io/Q.D.Agro/">demisheva.github.io/Q.D.Agro/</a></p>

 <h1>TASK</h1>
-<p>In this homework, you have to create an HTML page template according to provided design, which you
+<p>In this task, you have to create an HTML page template according to provided design, which you
 can find in the folder 'design'.
 There are three designs for desktop, tablet, and mobile.
 You can use flex or grid and media queries.
 All required images you can find in the folder 'img'.
-All text content you can find in the file 'content.txt'.
 Use HTML5 semantic tags where they are needed.
 All your styles should be written in the file 'style.css'.</p>

 <h2>FONTS AND COLORS</h2>